JumHorn/AddBrace/README.md

 my code will make you cry which I don't want to review any more

 ### version history
+* V3.0
+1. new line macro to support various systems
+2. a new feature style formatter to be added

 * V2.9
 1. fix adding else without skipping # statement
 ```C++